 “From a patient perspective what made targeted therapies so different from chemotherapy and radiation is the lack of significant side effects.
 From a medical perspective, the treatment effects were much more durable, or longer lasting for targeted therapies,” Dr. Morrison explains.
 “Even when people take chemo today and get a significant rapid response of a reduction of cancer in their body, six months later it will often return.
 With targeted therapies, tumor reduction is much slower, but they’re able to stay on the therapy for longer because they have minimal side effects, and the cancer can be suppressed for decades.”
 Some people began taking targeted therapies as Roswell Park patients 10 years ago or more and are still doing well.

-To promote the use of targeted therapies Roswell Park opened its Center for Personalized Medicine in 2012, led by Dr. Morrison, becoming one of the first cancer centers to offer this type of service to patients.
 “There is no doubt that in my lifetime, sequencing the human genome is the biggest thing that’s happened for cancer care,” Dr. Morrison says.
 “Nothing even compares to it.
 They put robotics into surgery and that’s improved things; radiology has utilized digital imaging for CTs and MRIs, but there hasn’t been a huge technological breakthrough that compares to sequencing the human genome.

 We Set the Model